|– Av Agency absenteeism > 2.1%||– REACT absenteeism 1%|

 This could be direct or indirect discrimination, and is any unjustified less favourable treatment because of the effects of a disability, and failure to make reasonable adjustments to alleviate disadvantages caused by a disability.

-Any staff member who considers that they may have a disability is strongly encouraged to speak with the HR Officer, particularly if they experience difficulties at work because of their disability so that any reasonable adjustments to help overcome or minimise difficulties can be discussed.
+Any staff member who considers that they may have a disability is strongly encouraged to speak with the HR Manager, particularly if they experience difficulties at work because of their disability so that any reasonable adjustments to help overcome or minimise difficulties can be discussed.
 For these purposes, disability includes any physical or mental impairment which substantially affects your ability to perform day to day activities and has lasted (or is likely to last) more than 12 months.
 Disclosure of this information will be treated in confidence, if you wish it to be, so as far as reasonably practicable and we will do our best to handle matters sensitively and to ensure you are treated with dignity and respect for your privacy.

 We will consult with you about whether adjustments are needed to avoid you being disadvantaged and may ask you to see a doctor appointed by us, to advise on this.
 We will seek to accommodate your needs within reason.
 If we consider a particular adjustment unreasonable we will explain why and try to find an alternative solution.